Benign Hysterectomy Surgery in Omaha, NE

 Important Safety Information

-Patients should talk to their doctors to decide if da Vinci® surgery is right for them.
-Patients and doctors should review all available information on nonsurgical and surgical options and associated risks in order to make an informed decision.
+Patients should talk to their doctor to decide if da Vinci® surgery is right for them.
+Patients and doctors should review all available information on non-surgical and surgical options and associated risks in order to make an informed decision.

 Serious complications may occur in any surgery, including da Vinci surgery, up to and including death.
-Serious risks include, but are not limited to, injury to tissues and organs and conversion to other surgical techniques, which could result in a longer operative time and/or increased complications.
+Serious risks include, but are not limited to, injury to tissues and organs and conversion to other surgical techniques which could result in a longer operative time and/or increased complications.
 For Important Safety Information, including surgical risks, indications, and considerations and contraindications for use, please also refer to www.intuitive.com/safety.

-Individuals' outcomes may depend on a number of factors, including but not limited to patient characteristics, disease characteristics, and/or surgeon experience.
+Individuals' outcomes may depend on a number of factors, including but not limited to patient characteristics, disease characteristics and/or surgeon experience.

 The demonstration of safety and effectiveness for the specific procedure(s) discussed in this material was based on evaluation of the device as a surgical tool and did not include evaluation of outcomes related to the treatment of cancer (overall survival, disease-free survival, local recurrence) or treatment of the patient’s underlying disease/condition.
 Device usage in all surgical procedures should be guided by the clinical judgment of an adequately trained surgeon.